ah-aliakbarpour/date-based-on-days-bygone/README.md

-# date-based-on-days-spent
+# date-based-on-days-bygone
-Determine date based on days spent.
+Determine date based on days bygone.

 Enter the number of days since the beginning of Gregorian calendar to get the date of that.